“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 The 5 different types of bike racks are:

-This article discusses the pros and cons of each type of bike rack and what scenarios they are best used for.
+This article will discuss the pros and cons of each type of bike rack, but I'll also guide you on when and where to use them.

 Hitch-Mount Bike Racks